 Conda is a package management system with a separated environment, not requiring system privileges.
 A pre-built ABACUS binary with all requirements is available at conda-forge.
-Conda will install the GPU-accelerated version of ABACUS if a valid GPU driver is present.
+It supports advanced features including Libxc, LibRI, and DeePKS.
+Conda will install the GPU-supported version of ABACUS if a valid GPU driver is present.
+Please refer to the advanced installation guide for more details.

+'''

+Install

-''' Install We recommend installing ABACUS in a new environment to avoid potential conflicts: conda create -n abacus_env abacus -c conda-forge
+We recommend installing ABACUS in a new environment to avoid potential conflicts:

+conda create -n abacus_env abacus -c conda-forge

 Run

 conda activate abacus_env

 OMP_NUM_THREADS=1 mpirun -n 4 abacus

 Update

 conda update -n abacus_env abacus -c conda-forge

 '''